riscv-android-src/platform-tools-tradefederation/atest/README.md

 # ATEST

 Atest is a command line tool that allows users to build, install and run Android tests locally.

-This markdown will explain how to use atest on the commandline to run android tests.
+This markdown will explain how to use atest on the commandline to run android tests.<br>

 **For instructions on writing tests [go here](https://android.googlesource.com/platform/platform_testing/+/master/docs/index.md).**
+Importantly, when writing your test's build script file (Android.mk), make sure to include the variable `LOCAL_COMPATIBILITY_SUITE`.
+A good default to use for it is `device-test`.

 ##### Table of Contents
 1. [Environment Setup](#environment-setup)